 Han joined Watsi on April 7th, 2018.
 Four years ago, Han joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Han's most recent donation supported U Hla, a 43-year-old from Burma, to fund treatment for a severe infection.
+Han's most recent donation supported Faith, a bright and ambitious 18-year-old from Kenya, to fund clubfoot surgery so she can walk with ease.

 U Hla is a 43-year-old man from Burma.
 He lives with his wife, three sons and a three-year-old daughter in Mon State.
 His sons go to school, while he and his wife collect recyclable plastic items and sell it to a recycling plant to earn a living.
 In his free time, U Hla enjoys growing vegetables in their garden.
 In October, U Hla was walking around his hut barefoot when he stepped on a piece of glass that cut his right toe.
 He could not afford to go to a clinic or a hospital and, over time, the injury became infected.
 His right toe is swollen and has turned blue.
 He cannot put any weight on his toe and has to use a wheelchair.
 Due to the pain, he cannot work as much as he needs to and he shared that since the end of November, he had to take his sons out of school to help him earn enough income for them to survive.
 Fortunately, our medical partner, Burma Children Medical Fund, is helping U Hla receive treatment.
 On December 16th, surgeons will perform a debridement to help his infection heal so that he can go back to work and his sons can go back to school.
 Now, U Hla needs help to fund this $694 procedure.
 “I really miss my children and I want to see them,” said U Hla.
 "After I recover, I will go back to work and plant more vegetables.
 My garden is small, but I want to grow more vegetables and sell it to earn more money.
 I want to support my family as much as I can."